 works at the intersection of storytelling, performance and media.
 Her projects often begin with investigations into in-between states, hybrid beings, and communities in flux.
 Tusia’s collaborations in performance, sound and video have been seen in New York, nationally, and internationally, including at EdgeCut/New Inc, Soft Surplus, Circle1 (Berlin), mhProject, BRIC, The Gibney Dance Theater, Museum of Art and Design, Frequency Fridays at the Fuse Factory (Columbus, OH), Open Source Gallery, The PrintScreen Festival (Tel Aviv), and TAFNY.
-Her work has been supported by the Brooklyn Arts Council, the Puffin Foundation, and Asylum Arts.
-Tusia was the artist in residence at Signal Culture, BRICWorkspace, KonventZero, and mhProject Space.
-She holds degrees from the New School, Trinity College Dublin, and NYU.
-Tusia is now based in Berlin.
+Her work has been supported by the Brooklyn Arts Council, the Puffin Foundation, Asylum Arts, and Queens Arts Council.
+Tusia was the artist in residence at Signal Culture, BRICWorkspace, KonventZero, and mhProject Space, and Wave Hill.
+She was a LABA and BRICLab Video Art fellow.

 RAH ELEH is a video, net and performance artist.
 Rah's work has been exhibited extensively both nationally and internationally at spaces including: Images Festival (Toronto), Museum London, Carleton University Art Gallery (Ottawa), Williams College Museum of Art (Williamstown, Massachusetts), Miami Art Basel, Nieuwe Vide (Haarlem, Netherlands), Pao Festival (Oslo, Norway), Kunst Am Spreeknie (Berlin, Germany), Kunsthaus Graz Museum (Graz, Austria), and Onassis Cultural Center (Athens, Greece).
 She has been the recipient of numerous awards including: Chalmers Arts Fellowship, finalist for Team Canada in Digital Arts, Conseil Des Arts et Des Lettres Du Quebec Research / Production grant for Digital Arts (2014) and Film (2015), and a SSHRC Canada Graduate Scholarship.
 She has been awarded several residencies including the Koumaria Residency (Greece, 2016), AX Gallery (Berlin 2016), MUU Galleria (Helsinki, 2015), Studio Das Weisse Haus (Vienna, 2014) and the Artslant Georgia Fee Residency (Paris).